 “Families need healing, and to move forward.
 We need to know the country is behind us.”

 Getting support for hurting families in Nunavut is why Laura Mackenzie lobbied to bring the inquiry to Rankin Inlet.
-It led to one of the most dramatic hearings in its mandate when Inuk musician Susan Aglukark disclosed she’d been sexually abused by a male neighbour.
+It led to one of the most dramatic hearings in its mandate when Inuk musician Susan Aglukark disclosed she’d been sexually abused as a child by a male neighbour.

 But it very nearly didn’t happen.

-In what was becoming classic inquiry dysfunction, Mackenzie received a phone call telling her the hearing was being moved to the capital of Iqaluit or perhaps Montreal.
+In what was becoming classic inquiry dysfunction, Mackenzie received a phone call in the weeks prior telling her the hearing was being moved to the capital of Iqaluit or perhaps Montreal.

 (“There needs to be acceptance and understanding and compassion,” says Laura MacKenzie who lobbied to bring the inquiry to Rankin Inlet, Nunavut.
 Photo: APTN)